Angela Markado (1980 film)

-Angela Markado is a 1980 Philippine crime drama film directed by National Artist Lino Brocka.
-It is written by Jose Lacaba based on a comics serial by Carlo J. Caparas.
+Angela Markado is a 1980 Philippine crime drama film directed by Lino Brocka from a screenplay written by Jose F. Lacaba, based on the comics serial of the same name created and written by Carlo J. Caparas.
 Conrado Baltazar is the film's cinematographer and Augusto Salvador is its editor.
 The film stars Hilda Koronel, Raoul Aragon, Rez Cortez, Johnny Delgado, Ruel Vernal, and Celia Rodriguez.

+Synopsis

+Angela, a bar waitress is kidnapped, abused and gang-raped repeatedly by human traffickers who tattooed their names on her back.
+Upon escaping and returning home, she finds her mother died and her friend being raped by the same thugs.
+Seeking vengeance, Angela stalks and kills her tormenters meticulously, using various disguises.